ngoworldcommunity/NGOWorld/README.md

 # What is Milan ?

 Milan is a hub to **connect** NGOs, Charities, and the world to **collaborate** and **build** a better tommorow.
-Join us in our journey to make the world a better place.
-Don't forget to drop a star ⭐ to support the project.
+Sign up as a organization/user and be a cause for change.
+Don't forget to drop a star ⭐.

 <br/>